sn99/Optimizing-linux/README.md

     gsettings set org.gnome.software download-updates false
     ```

-   You might wanna google every service that you think about disabling and what it does, in my case it just updates dnf
+   You might wanna google every service that you think about disabling and what it does; in my case, it just updates dnf
-   cache which I usually like to do manually.
+   cache, which I usually like to do manually.

 ## Changing swappiness

-If you have 8GB or more ram you might benefit from it otherwise leave it as it is.
+If you have 8GB or more ram, you might benefit from it; otherwise, leave it as it is.

-1. To see current swappiness enter `cat /proc/sys/vm/swappiness`, it should print `60`, we wanna make it 10.
+1. To see current swappiness, enter `cat /proc/sys/vm/swappiness`; it should print `60`; we wanna make it 10.

 2. `sudo gedit /etc/sysctl.conf`

-3. Enter `vm.swappiness=10` and reboot, now step 1 should print 10.
+3. Enter `vm.swappiness=10` and reboot; now step 1 should print 10.

 ## Changing `scaling_governor` to `performance`

 Do not change it to `performance` on Ryzen based CPUs as it **_might_**(I seem to get better performance on AC, but then
-again `performance` does not seem to allow turbo boost in some cases) hurt their performance, using `ondemand`
+again, `performance` does not seem to allow turbo boost in some cases) hurt their performance, using `ondemand`.
 or `schedutil` is better(more leaning towards `schedutil` as soon as it
 gets [fixed](https://www.phoronix.com/scan.php?page=article&item=linux511-amd-patch&num=1)).